Contentful vs Agility CMS: Which Headless CMS is Right for You?

 To begin, let’s take a look at how the verified G2 reviews stack up.

-Out of the 9 content-related categories, Agility CMS is deemed to be better than Contentful in 3 categories, equal in 2 categories, and less-preferable in 4 categories.
-However, it’s worth noting that, at the time of writing, Contentful is unable to offer users any form of content approval process.
+Out of the 9 content-related categories, Agility CMS is deemed better than Contentful in 3 categories, equal in 2 categories, and less-preferable in 4 categories.
+However, it’s worth noting that, at the time of writing, Contentful content approval isn't offered, while Agility CMS has this feature.

 Content Architecture vs Content Infrastructure

-Agility CMS has devised a Content Architecture to help brands manage their digital content.
+Agility CMS has devised the best Content Architecture to help brands manage their digital content.
 Agility’s content architecture provides a central hub for creating, editing and managing content.
 Content is stored within the content architecture, and it is then accessed via APIs by developers.

 This architecture is made up on three elements:

 Content Warehouse: Your content warehouse is your central hub.
 It’s where your content, assets, categorization, and tagging lives.

 Property Instances: Your property instances are your frontends, whatever or wherever they may be.
 Websites, Single Page Applications, and smartphone apps are all separate properties, fueled by content from your Content Warehouse.